Health Library

 Spermicide comes in many different forms.
 Be sure to read the instructions that come with it.

 • Some spermicides come with an applicator.
-Use it to insert the spermicide right before sex.
+Use it to insert the spermicide right before vaginal sex.

-• Use 1 application of spermicide for each act of sexual intercourse.
+• Use 1 application of spermicide for each act of vaginal sex.

 If you think you used spermicide incorrectly, you can use emergency contraception to help prevent pregnancy.
 The most effective emergency contraception is an IUD (inserted by a doctor).
 You can also get emergency contraceptive pills.
 You can get them with a prescription from your doctor or without a prescription at most drugstores.

-What are the advantages of using spermicide for birth control?
+What should you think about when using spermicide for birth control?

 • Spermicide doesn't use hormones.
 So you can use it if you don't want to take hormones or can't take hormones.